lbuckley/ThermalHistory/README.md

 ## A. Paper associated with this archive

-Citation: Buckley LB et al. 2025.
+Citation: Buckley LB, Huey RB, and Ma C-S. 2025.
 How damage, recovery, and repair alter the fitness impacts of thermal stress.
 Integrative and Comparative Biology